nanociaglia/Private-Plugins/README.md

 # !noblock / !block
 Allow CTs to activate/deactivate noblock on the server (also 1 cvar to allow only wardens to use this command)

+# A lot of other stuff.
+If you want more info just contact me.